TobyJChappell/CPSC_392/Lectures/Lecture11/11-LogisticRegression.md

 - Out of all the positive classes we have predicted correctly, how many are actually positive Acuracy = (TP+TN)/Total
 - Out of all classes, how much did we predict correctly

+## Assumptions
+There is minimal or no mutlicollinearity between independent variables

+Independent variables are linearly related to the log of odds of the dependent variable
+- y = 1/(1+e^(-x))
+Requires a large sample size to predict properly

+Observations are independent of each other